Louis Brandeis: Civil rights

 According to Christopher Bracey, Brandeis's judicial innovations were successfully used by the NAACP and the civil rights lawyers to win famous court decisions.
-This happened despite his own lack of direct involvement in racial issues—indeed he always voted with the majority in civil rights cases involving African Americans, most of which went against the minority.
+This happened despite his own lack of direct involvement in racial issues—indeed he always voted with the majority in civil rights cases involving African Americans.
 Nevertheless, he impacted the fight against segregation in two major ways.
 First, the main legal attacks on segregation were handled by the NAACP Legal Defense and Educational Fund.
 It repeatedly adopted and followed the techniques Brandeis had created to impact social change.
 It especially built upon Brandeis's concept of lawyer-as-public-advocate to launch litigation aimed at dismantling segregation.
 Secondly, civil rights lawyers made heavy use of the "Brandeis brief."
 This allowed lawyers to range far beyond the law books and introduce sociological data to show in great detail how segregation systematically hurt Blacks.
 This approach made possible the landmark victory unanimously decided by the Warren Court in Brown v.
 Board of Education (1954).